gmaslowski/gmaslowski.github.com/_posts/2018-09-20-kubernetes-node-label-to-pod.markdown

 ## Infrastructure

 The setup is(n't) straightforward.
-We have 6 VMs for Cassandra, which are group into 3 racks - 2 VM per rack.
-All of the VMs for cassandra are labeled in k8s, so that we guarantee with affinity rules, that only Cassandra instances will be deployed there.
-Additionally the VMs are labeled with rack information: rack-1, rack-2, rack-3.
+We have 6 VMs for Cassandra, which are grouped into 3 racks - 2 VMs per rack.
+All of the VMs for Cassandra are labeled in k8s, so that we guarantee with affinity rules, that only Cassandra instances will be deployed there.
+Additionally the VMs are labeled with rack information: `rack-1`, `rack-2`, `rack-3`.
 This is precisely the information I needed to push down through Kubernetes to Cassandra itself.

 ## Kubernetes and DownwardAPI